New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Let’s define how deductibles, copays, and coinsurance work in a traditional health insurance policy:

-A deductible is a certain dollar amount the policyholder must pay before health insurance benefits kick in.1 Deductibles can range from $250 to $7,500+ depending on the plan you choose.2
+A deductible is a certain dollar amount the policyholder must pay before health insurance benefits kick in.1 Deductibles can be up to $7,050 for individual coverage, depending on the plan you choose.2

 A copay is a set dollar amount that the policyholder agrees to pay for various kinds of care and treatment—like doctor visits, preventative care, and prescriptions.3